charusaie/Blog/_posts/2020-08-29-The-First-Blog.md

 I am interested in `math` and also trying to wander around `ML` topics that I find interesting.
 Hence, the topics in this blog will also be similar.

-Less than two weeks, my first blog on [maximum differential entropy][max-ent] for a class of random variables.
+Later on, I will publish something on [maximum differential entropy][max-ent] for a class of random variables.

 [max-ent]:     https://en.wikipedia.org/wiki/Principle_of_maximum_entropy